PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/question-types-open.md

     AI-generated content is a **starting point** for your own content development rather than a finished product.
 You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.

-    See our [general guide to Artificial Intelligence tool](../../other-tools/ai.md) more details on using AI responsibly.
+    See our [general guide to Artificial Intelligence tools](../../other-tools/ai.md) for more details on using AI responsibly.

 To activate the AI grouping tool: